 MORRIS CHARITABLE TRUST

-Since 2012 Business Design Centre has been supporting Islington Giving, a ground-breaking local charity campaign.
+Since 2010 the Morris Charitable Trust, in partnership with The Business Design Centre has been a founding supporter of Islington Giving, a ground-breaking local charity campaign.
 Islington is a borough of stark contrasts – a place where wealth sits alongside entrenched, hidden poverty.
 The staggering statistics tell part of this story, particularly given the perception of Islington as an affluent borough.

-Over the last few years, the BDC has helped spread the word volunteering time and support to help with various projects, with more planned for the future.
+Over the last few years, the BDC has helped spread the word volunteering time and support to various projects, with more planned for the future.